dhruvbird/bitmap_allocator/benchmarks.md

 | New Bitmap Alloc | 9.881             | 1.9%         |
 | Old Bitmap Alloc | 9.945             | 1.1%         |
 | std::allocator   | 13.748            | 5.2%         |

+Note: The new bitmap allocator was tested with assertions enabled.
+Assertions only add a 2% overhead, so 9.881 sec just becomes 9.679 above.
+We don't bother diabling them for these benchmarks.